-Documents Needed to Open Bank Account Portugal As Resident
+What Is Needed to Open Bank Account in Portugal

 If you’re not a Portuguese resident yet, or if you prefer not to make Portugal your first country of residence, or if you just want to do business in Portugal, you’ll be a non-resident.
 Many Portuguese main street banks allow non-residents to open bank accounts.